Female slavery in the United States: Revolutionary era

-During the Revolutionary War (1775–83) enslaved women served on both sides, the Loyalist army as well as the Patriots, as nurses, laundresses, and cooks.
+During the Revolutionary War (1775–1783) enslaved women served on both sides, the Loyalist army as well as the Patriots, as nurses, laundresses, and cooks.
 But as historian Carol Berkin writes, "African American loyalties were to their own future, not to Congress or to the king."
 Enslaved women could be found in army camps and as camp followers.
 They worked building roads, constructing fortifications, and laundering uniforms, "but they remained slaves rather than refugees.
 Masters usually hired these women out to the military, sometimes hiring out their children as well."
 Enslaved women could also be found working in the shops, homes, fields, and plantations of every American colony.
 It is estimated that by 1770, there were more than 47,000 enslaved blacks in the northern colonies, almost 20,000 of them in New York.
 More than 320,000 slaves worked in the Chesapeake colonies, making 37 percent of the population of the region African or African American.
 Over 187,000 of these slaves were in Virginia.
 In the Lower South, there were more than 92,000 slaves.
 South Carolina alone had over 75,000 slaves, and by 1770 planters there were importing 4,000 Africans a year.
 In many counties in the Lower South, the slave population outnumbered the white.

-Although service in the military did not guarantee enslaved people their freedom, black men had the opportunity to escape slavery by enlisting in the army.
 During the disruption of war, both men and women ran away.
 Men were more likely to escape, as pregnant women, mothers, and women who nursed their elderly parents or friends seldom abandoned those who depended on them.
-So many slaves deserted their plantations in South Carolina, that there were not enough field hands to plant or harvest crops.
-As food grew scarce, the blacks who remained behind suffered from starvation or enemy attack.
+So many slaves deserted their plantations in South Carolina that there were not enough field hands to plant or harvest crops.
+As food grew scarce, those of African descent who remained behind suffered from starvation or enemy attack.
 The Crown issued certificates of manumission to more than 914 women as a reward for serving with Loyalist forces.
-But many women who had won their freedom lost it again "through violence and trickery and the venality of men entrusted with their care."
+However, many women who had won their freedom lost it again "through violence and trickery and the venality of men entrusted with their care."
 Others who managed to secure their freedom faced racial prejudice, discrimination, and poverty.
 When loyalist plantations were captured, enslaved women were often taken and sold for the soldiers' profit.
 The Crown did keep promising manumission slaves, evacuating them along with troops in the closing days of the war, and resettling more than 3,000 Black Loyalists in Nova Scotia, and others in the Caribbean, and England.
-In 1792 it established Freetown, in what is now Sierra Leone, as a colony for Poor Blacks from London, as well as Black Loyalists from Canada who wanted to relocate.
+In 1792, it established Freetown, in what is now Sierra Leone, as a colony for Poor Blacks from London, as well as Black Loyalists from Canada who wanted to relocate.